FabricMC/fabric/CONTRIBUTING.md

 Fabric API pull requests should be tested in the dev environment and in production (on both a client and dedicated server).
 The `gradlew build` command can be used to produce the Fabric API fatjar, located in `builds/libs/`.

-#### Common Mistakes
+#### Common mistakes
 One highly likely cause of a production failure is the use of `remap=false` in a mixin.
 If `remap=false` is used, you need to verify the mixin works in dev and production.
 Most likely the mixin will not work in production.

 ## Checklist before submitting a pull request

 ### Apply license headers
-There is a gradle task that can automate this for you.
+There is a Gradle task that can automate this for you.
 Simply run `gradlew spotlessApply`.

 ### Run checks
 - The `gradlew check` task runs all the style checks and game tests.